Articles and Company News

 At its meeting today, the Board decided to leave the cash rate unchanged at 0.75 per cent.

-While the outlook for the global economy remains reasonable, the risks are tilted to the downside.
+The outlook for the global economy remains reasonable.
+While the risks are still tilted to the downside, some of these risks have lessened recently.
 The US–China trade and technology disputes continue to affect international trade flows and investment as businesses scale back spending plans because of the uncertainty.
-At the same time, in most advanced economies, unemployment rates are low and wages growth has picked up, although inflation remains low.
+At the same time, in most advanced economies unemployment rates are low and wages growth has picked up, although inflation remains low.
 In China, the authorities have taken steps to support the economy while continuing to address risks in the financial system.

-Interest rates are very low around the world and a number of central banks have eased monetary policy in response to the persistent downside risks and subdued inflation.
-Expectations of further monetary easing have generally been scaled back over the past month and financial market sentiment has improved a little.
-Even so, long-term government bond yields are around record lows in many countries, including Australia.
-Borrowing rates for both businesses and households are also at historically low levels.
+Interest rates are very low around the world and a number of central banks have eased monetary policy over recent months in response to the downside risks and subdued inflation.
+Expectations of further monetary easing have generally been scaled back.
+Financial market sentiment has continued to improve and long-term government bond yields are around record lows in many countries, including Australia.
+Borrowing rates for both businesses and households are at historically low levels.
 The Australian dollar is at the lower end of its range over recent times.

-Employment has continued to grow strongly and has been matched by strong growth in labour supply, with labour force participation at a record high.
-The unemployment rate has remained steady at around 5¼ per cent over recent months.
+The unemployment rate has been steady at around 5¼ per cent over recent months.
 It is expected to remain around this level for some time, before gradually declining to a little below 5 per cent in 2021.
-Wages growth remains subdued and is expected to remain at around its current rate for some time yet.
+Wages growth is subdued and is expected to remain at around its current rate for some time yet.
 A further gradual lift in wages growth would be a welcome development and is needed for inflation to be sustainably within the 2–3 per cent target range.
 Taken together, recent outcomes suggest that the Australian economy can sustain lower rates of unemployment and underemployment.

-There are further signs of a turnaround in established housing markets, especially in Sydney and Melbourne.
+There are further signs of a turnaround in established housing markets.
+This is especially so in Sydney and Melbourne, but prices in some other markets have also increased recently.
 In contrast, new dwelling activity is still declining and growth in housing credit remains low.
 Demand for credit by investors is subdued and credit conditions, especially for small and medium-sized businesses, remain tight.
 Mortgage rates are at record lows and there is strong competition for borrowers of high credit quality.

 The cloud has lifted.
 You are not going to lose your Franking Credits.
 What a boost for the moral - and financial well-being - of retirees!